Abayie/printf/README.md

-s team project is part of the first year curriculum of ALX School.
 ![](https://www.alxafrica.com/)
 ## Description
+This team project is part of the first year curriculum of ALX School.
 _printf replicates the C standard library printf() function.

 What you should learn from this project: